juanchiparra/svelte-pomodoro/README.md

 ### For future upgrade
 - Default styles: Predefined style themes for a quick visual change
 - Sound notifications: Add optional sounds to indicate the status of the timer
+- Documentation: Improve the usage instructions and add more detailed internal code comments

 ## Project structure
 ```